alonzi/spark-intro/README.md

 # spark-intro
 This repo contains materials for a spark introduction

-# python-intro
-uva library workshop on introduction to python

 ## Who am I?
 * [Senior Research Data Scientist with the Data Science Institute and UVA Library](https://dsi.virginia.edu/people/peter-alonzi)
 * I like to be interrupted with questions!
 Please jump right in.